dgilleland/dgilleland.github.io/_posts/2015-01-09-eGit-and-Eclipse.md

 ## Installing EGit

 Installing EGit is a one-time thing that you do on each computer you use.
-I typically do it on anywhere from two to four computers, because my classes are in different labs, so I get a bit of practice doing this.
+I typically do it on anywhere from two to four computers each term, because my classes are in different labs, so I get a bit of practice doing this.

 1. Select the **Install New Software** option from the **Help** menu. ![menuHelpInstallNewSoftware.png](/images/posts/eGit-and-Eclipse/menuHelpInstallNewSoftware.png)
 2. In the **Install** dialog, select *-All Available Sites-* and search for *git*.
 Give it time to search, and you will see the **Collaboration** item in the results.
 Expand that and select the checkbox for **EGit**.
 Then click the *Next* button. ![installEGit.png](/images/posts/eGit-and-Eclipse/installEGit.png)